MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-overview.md

 ## How does this work?

-In Power Apps or the Power Platform admin center you can link environments to an Azure subscription using a billing policy.
+In Power Apps or the Power Platform admin center, you can link environments to an Azure subscription using a billing policy.

-Once an environment is linked to an Azure subscription, usage of apps as well as any Dataverse or Power Platform request usage above included amounts is billed against the Azure subscription using [Azure meters](pay-as-you-go-meters.md).
+Once an environment is linked to an Azure subscription, usage of apps and any Dataverse or Power Platform request usage above included amounts is billed against the Azure subscription using [Azure meters](pay-as-you-go-meters.md).

 You can [unlink your environment from the Azure subscription](pay-as-you-go-set-up.md#turning-off-pay-as-you-go) at any time and usage will no longer be billed.